astorytellinggame/story/README.md

 ### `npm run deploy`

-Deploys directly to `https://story.stevenxu.ca/`.
+Deploys the client directly to `https://story.stevenxu.ca/`.
 Requires SSH access to the server.
 You can also just run a build using `npm run build` and deploy it anywhere.

 ### `npm run eject`